Rising Appalachia: Releases and online show (2020)

-2020 brought the coronavirus which curtailed the production of live shows.
-Regarding this turn of events, Chloe wrote, "Now, in the time of corona, we are seeing the necessary roles of music and healing practices in our abilities to see through this pandemic and stay steady on our course of compassion and strength."

 Rising Appalachia released a new music video, "Stand Like an Oak," on Earth Day, April 22.
-Regarding her reasons for writing this song, Chloe wrote, "I wrote this song for a loved one going through the wave and arc of depression and anxiety, someone whom I wanted to sing a reminder to, to find her roots and footing when the wind blows strong.
+Regarding her reasons for writing this song, Chloe wrote that she did it "for a loved one going through the wave and arc of depression and anxiety, someone whom I wanted to sing a reminder to, to find her roots and footing when the wind blows strong.
 Mental health is a gripping mountain for so many people to climb, and this song honors that journey as well as the people who pull us up out of it."
 Leah wrote that "[it] is a song to remind us of our innate sturdiness and deep roots in this vital dark soil of Earth; the innate presence and stability of the Oaktree as our model and muse of calmness in the great storms."

-In collaboration with David Brown's Castanea, a "Resilient Remix" music video was released on May 15, which was featured on Folk Roots Radio "Episode 515: We’re All About The Music!"
+In collaboration with David Brown's Castanea, a "Resilient Remix" music video was released on May 15, which was featured on Folk Roots Radio "Episode 515: We're All About The Music!"
 In June, in collaboration with Dirtwire, the single "Pulse" was released.

 The band launched a Patreon presence on August 1.
 Later in August the band announced the release of a music video of "Pulse."

 The full band playing a livestream concert on December 15.
 This concert was released as a live album, Live from New Orleans at Preservation Hall, in November 2022.

 Also during this period, Leah and Chloe, together with Tina Malia, Ayla Nereo, and Marya Stark, formed an a cappella spirit-folk ensemble, Starling Arrow.

 The Lost Mystique of Being in the Know (2021)

 The band dropped a surprise album, The Lost Mystique of Being in the Know, on May 21, 2021.
 It is their seventh studio album, and was reviewed by Jim Shahen in The Journal of Roots Music, who wrote that "it's a testament to their exuberance and spontaneous creativity."
-It was also reviewed by Madeline Crone for American Songwriter, who wrote that "this project is a lot more abstract than their previous discography," and by Mike Davies for the UK's folk radio, who reviewed each song in detail and concluded "undoubtedly one of the most intoxicating musical experiences you’ll have this year."
-Doug Deloach reviewed it for Songlines, giving it five stars and writing, "Across nine tracks culled from a one-day recording session after ten months of COVID-induced isolation, Rising Appalachia have delivered one of 2021’s sweetest world music albums."
+It was also reviewed by Madeline Crone for American Songwriter, who wrote that "this project is a lot more abstract than their previous discography," and by Mike Davies for the UK's folk radio, who reviewed each song in detail and concluded "undoubtedly one of the most intoxicating musical experiences you'll have this year."
+Doug Deloach reviewed it for Songlines, giving it five stars and writing, "Across nine tracks culled from a one-day recording session after ten months of COVID-induced isolation, Rising Appalachia have delivered one of 2021's sweetest world music albums."